This website is the property of Wise Living Homes Ltd.

 10) PRIVACY NOTICE

-- SDL will issue privacy notices from time to time, including ‘just in time notices’, informing individuals about the personal information that we collect relating to them, how they can expect their personal information to be used and for what
+- WISE GROUP will issue privacy notices from time to time, including ‘just in time notices’, informing individuals about the personal information that we collect relating to them, how they can expect their personal information to be used and for what

 - We will take appropriate measures to provide information in privacy notices in a concise, transparent, intelligible and easily accessible form, using clear and plain

-- Generally, SDL may collect information from you such as your name, contact details, contact preferences, and details of correspondence or
+- Generally, WISE GROUP may collect information from you such as your name, contact details, contact preferences, and details of correspondence or

-- If you are a customer or tenant of SDL, we may store more extensive information about you, such as arrears information, payment information, details of complaints, information on vulnerabilities and reasonable adjustments, legal documents such as tenancy agreements, outcomes of legal checks such as anti-money laundering checks, transactional information, and information about your
+- If you are a customer or tenant of SDL, we may store more extensive information about you and the property you occupy(ied), such as arrears information, payment information, details of complaints, information on vulnerabilities and reasonable adjustments, legal documents such as tenancy agreements, outcomes of legal checks such as anti-money laundering checks, transactional information, energy consumption together with environmental data and information about your tenancy

 - Your data will only be shared if you have agreed to it being shared or if it is necessary to share it in order to achieve a legitimate interest or it is a legal requirement that we share your Whether your data will be routinely shared will be notified to you in the relevant ‘just in time’ privacy notice.
 If you have any questions about who your data may be or has been shared with you can contact email@example.com.
 We do not sell any of the personal data we hold.
 Examples of when we may share your personal data include: